 So, a little background.
 Caol Isla, a few miles north of Port Askaig on Islay, founded 1846, rebuilt in 1972, has a capacity of 6.5 M liters a year (though they produce about 4.5M L), powered by six stills and ten washbacks (the last two installed in a 2011 expansion).
 That’s a lot of malt, and represents the biggest output of any distillery on the island.
 Which is a little odd considering what an acquired taste is their single malt.
 Where does it all go?
 Into Diageo blends (Johnnie Walker according to Hazel).

 The tour started in the tiny visitor’s center, basically a converted office from the look of it, with a selection of t-shirts, sweatshirts, jackets and some limited-release malts.
 Really kind of homey and low-key.
 We were joined by just one other couple (whom we had seen at Bunnahabhain earlier).
 Our way wound up the usual path of ladders, white-painted halls and through imposing-looking fire doors.
 We saw a 1960s Porteus mill still in fine shape and we did get to walk through the lovely still house, though the sun was not in evidence.
-Hazel provided a ton of information and since I don’t have photos (you can see some here), I have some statistics instead, courtesy of Hazel’s encyclopedic brain.
+Hazel provided a ton of information and since they do not allow photos for ‘safety reasons’ (frustrating, you can see some here), I have some statistics instead, courtesy of Hazel’s encyclopedic brain.

 Caol Isla usually creates a peated whisky; at 36 ppm it is about the same as Lagavulin, but they strive for a lighter flavor.
 How the lighter flavor is effected was the subject of Hazel’s very detailed discourse over the next forty minutes.